- have school age students who live in an isolated area, or

 Eligibility for the Assistance for Isolated Children Scheme

-You may be eligible for Assistance for Isolated Children Scheme payments if:
+You may be eligible for Assistance for Isolated Children Scheme payments if you and the student meet residence requirements and the student meets the following:

 - your family home is geographically isolated from an appropriate state school